zengbing15/lumos_doc/docs/tutorials/installLumos.md

 Lumos packages can be installed as dependencies for a Node.js project on all major platforms, including Linux, Windows and macOS.

 The following examples are verified on Ubuntu 20.04.2.
+Steps on the other platforms are similar and can be adjusted accordingly.

 ## Steps

-To install Lumos packages for a project:

 ### **Step 1.
 Navigate into the directory of the project.**